arsalanbardsiri/aesthetic-portfolio/Readme.md

 To run this portfolio locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/arsalanbardsiri/arsalan-portfolio.git`
+1. Clone the repository: `git clone https://github.com/arsalanbardsiri/aesthetic-portfolio.git`
-2. Navigate to the project directory: `cd arsalan-portfolio`
+2. Navigate to the project directory: `cd aesthetic-portfolio`
 3. Open the `index.html` file in your web browser.

 ## Usage